 Resources such as course enrollment data, numbers of graduating majors, and grade distribution by academic division are available to help Kalamazoo College colleagues prepare annual Educational Quality Assessment Reports.

-- Course enrollments for the past five years
+- Course enrollments for the past six years

-- Number of students graduating in the past five years with Concentrations
+- Number of students graduating in the past six years with Minors

-- Number of graduating Majors for the past five years
+- Number of students graduating in the past six years with Concentrations

 - Number of SIPS in each department for the past five years